dusty-nv/jetson-inference/docs/segnet-camera-2.md

 #### Visualization

-Displayed in the OpenGL window are the live camera stream overlayed with the segmentation results, alongside the mask image for clarity.
-Here are some examples of it being used with [different models](segnet-console-2.md#pre-trained-segmentation-models-available) that are available:
+Displayed in the OpenGL window are the live camera stream overlayed with the segmentation output, alongside the solid segmentation mask for clarity.
+Here are some examples of it being used with [different models](segnet-console-2.md#pre-trained-segmentation-models-available) that are available to try:

 ``` bash
 # C++